ViviFeathers/ViviFeathers.github.io/index.md

-I currently work as a **statistical SAS programmer** for a pharmaceutical consulting company while oversee the programming team for a clinical research study at Havard Medical School.
+I currently work as a **Statistical SAS Programmer** for a pharmaceutical consulting company while oversee the programming team for a clinical research study at Havard Medical School.
 I am also finishing up my master of statistics degree at NCSU.

 The programming languages that help with my daily works are: